 WFH Mistakes Homeschool Moms Make

 Working from home is one thing.
-Add in the responsibility of educating your child (or children) and you face an entirely new adventure.
-Despite what you may have heard, or even what you believe about it, I’m here to tell you it is indeed possible to succeed at both.
+Add the responsibility of educating your child (or children), and you face an entirely new adventure.
+Despite what you may have heard, or even what you believe about it, I’m here to tell you it is possible to succeed at both.

 1. Letting Work Take Over

 In the excitement of working from home, you may find yourself constantly doing just that – working.
-Depending on the type of work you do, the tasks could pile up and the to-do list may become long.
+The tasks could pile up depending on your work type, and the to-do list may become long.

-In efforts to get it all done and stay on top of what needs to get completed, it’s easy to become attached to your work.
+In an effort to get it all done and stay on top of what needs to be completed, it’s easy to become attached to your work.
 You might soon find you don’t take a break from it – not even for exercise, fun, or self-care.
-Some moms even find themselves trying to work while teaching a homeschool lesson, whether by phone, laptop or iPad.
+Some moms even find themselves trying to work while teaching a homeschool lesson, whether by phone, laptop, or iPad.